Inoviopay/Bankful-Demo/README.md

 - See $0.00 authorization processed
 - Network Transaction ID appears in green box

-**Implementation:** Process $0.00 authorization with Inovio using `REQUEST_ACTION=CCAUTHORIZE` and `LI_VALUE_1=0.00`, extract `CARD_BRAND_TRANSID`, return this Network Transaction ID to Shopify.
+**Implementation:** Process $0.00 authorization with Inovio using `REQUEST_ACTION=CCAUTHORIZE` and `LI_VALUE_1=0.00`, extract `CUST_ID`, return this as the Network Transaction ID to Shopify.

 ## Understanding the Network Transaction ID

-The Network Transaction ID is returned by Inovio in the `CARD_BRAND_TRANSID` response field.
-This is the card scheme transaction ID from the card network (Visa, Mastercard, etc.).
+For subscription payments, Shopify requires a "Network Transaction ID" to vault cards for recurring charges without CVV.

+**How Inovio Handles This:**
+- Inovio returns `CUST_ID` in the response for subscription payments
+- This `CUST_ID` is what you return to Shopify as the "Network Transaction ID"
+- Shopify stores this value and sends it back for each renewal
+- On renewals, you pass the `CUST_ID` with `REQUEST_REBILL=1` to process the payment

-**When to return it to Shopify (Option 1 - Network Transaction ID approach):**
+**When to return CUST_ID to Shopify:**
-- ✓ Initial subscription payment
+- ✓ Initial subscription payment (return `CUST_ID` as Network Transaction ID)
-- ✓ Zero-dollar card updates
+- ✓ Zero-dollar card updates (return `CUST_ID` as Network Transaction ID)
 - ✗ One-time transactions (not needed)
 - ✗ Subscription renewals (used as input, not output)

-**Alternative: CUST_ID Approach (Option 2):**

-If your processor doesn't support Network Transaction ID, you can use `CUST_ID` instead:
-- Extract `CUST_ID` from the initial subscription payment response
-- Store it for future use
-- Pass it with `request_rebill=1` for subscription renewals
-- **Benefit:** Provides broader processor compatibility for merchants whose processors don't support Network Transaction ID
+**Why CUST_ID:**
+Backwards compatible with processors that don't support NETWORK TRANSACTION IDs yet.

 ## What's in the Code